Angel-Mu/NoDistractions/README.md

 # NoDistractions
-Initial project that allow you to be focused used Pomodoro techique.
+Initial project that allow you to be focused using Pomodoro techique.